Ellednera/GardenOS/README.md

 2. The direct subroutine calling may be changed (most subroutines will be stored in a hash as subroutine reference)
 3. The command validation might be replaced with something more efficient
 4. This project will only be considered as completed when the garden (maybe an oyster bed too) is successfully implemented.
 This will make the program both a tool and a game
+5. The name of this program might change too in the future